KoshkinaKate/SandwichShop/README.md

 Express gratitude towards those who provided help, guidance, or resources:

 - Thank you to Raymond for continuous support and guidance.
-- A special thanks to all teammates for their dedication and teamwork.